 But if I am to live on in the flesh, this will mean fruitful labor for me; and I do not know which to choose.Philippians 1:22(NASB)

-But as Paul wrote his epistle we discover that he was once again confined to a Roman jail, where he knew that his very life hung in the balance.
-Suffering for Christ was nothing unusual for this apostle to the gentiles.. who had come to learn that our present troubles, our momentary afflictions and our short-lived sufferings are achieving for us an eternal weight of glory, which far outweighs any trials or tribulation we may have to face on earth.
+But as Paul wrote his epistle, we discover that he was once again confined to a Roman jail where he knew that his very life hung in the balance.
+Suffering for Christ was nothing unusual for this apostle to the Gentiles who had come to learn that our present troubles, our momentary afflictions, and our short-lived sufferings are achieving for us an eternal weight of glory, which far outweighs any trials or tribulations we may have to face on earth.

-Praise God that like Paul our times are in God's hands, and no matter what present sufferings, momentary afflictions, difficult trouble or harrowing persecutions we may be called upon to face.. they are achieving for us an eternal weight of glory, which far outweighs any trials or tribulation we may be called upon to face in this earthly realm.
+Praise God that like Paul our times are in God's hands, and no matter what present sufferings, momentary afflictions, difficult troubles, or harrowing persecutions we may be called upon to face, they are achieving for us an eternal weight of glory which far outweighs any trials or tribulations we may be called upon to face in this earthly realm.

-Heavenly Father, as I look at the apostle Paul I can see Your guiding hand in every situation of my life.
-I pray that I may live a fruitful life that brings forth thirty, sixty or even a hundred-fold spiritual fruit for Your praise and glory.. and whether I life or die, I thank You Father that my life is in Your hands and that Your grace is sufficient - knowing that my light affliction, which are but for a moment, are working in me an absolutely, incomparable, eternal weight of glory.
-Praise Your holy name for ever and ever, AMEN.
+Heavenly Father, as I look at the apostle Paul, I can see Your guiding hand in every situation of his life and every situation of my life.
+I pray that I may live a fruitful life that brings forth much spiritual fruit for Your praise and glory.
+Whether I live or die, I thank You, Father, that my life is in Your hands and that Your grace is sufficient.
+Thank You that my light afflictions, which are but for a moment, are working in me an absolutely incomparable, eternal weight of glory.
+Praise Your holy name forever and ever, AMEN.